-Apply as a "Re-Entry" student if you left UW-L in good academic standing.
+Apply as a "Re-Entry" student if you left UWL in good academic standing.
 Review the "Re-entry" section below for more information.

-If you think you may qualify for resident status, complete a non‑resident tuition appeals form, available in the Office of Student Life in 149 Graff Main Hall.
+If you think you may qualify for resident status, complete a non‑resident tuition appeals form, available in the Student Life office, 149 Graff Main Hall.
 Minnesota residents must be approved for reciprocity in order to pay Minnesota fees.
 It is the student's responsibility to ensure approval has been granted.

 More information on residency regulations